ivan-hc/AppMan/README.md

 *It was a success, especially in terms of contributors.*

+*One day, in "AM", someone opened an issue asking for a way to install and manage the apps locally, without root privileges.*

+*I had always taken a root approach to "AM" and its predecessor, but I decided to give it a try.
+Based on my experience at the time, **I thought it necessary to write a version of "AM" in another repository**, but **one that pointed to local paths**, chosen by the user.*

-*One day, I received an issue requesting that apps be installed locally, without root privileges.
-So I decided to unarchive AppMan and fork it from AM, despite it being older.
-I copied the contents of APP-MANAGER, the main "AM" script, into "appman," changing the app paths and adding a prompt to allow users to customize the destination directory.
-Initially, these changes resulted in duplicate work, leading AppMan to be released days or weeks later than AM in an attempt to adapt the code for local use.*
+*At time, AppMan had been archived for less than two years, so I decided to unarchive it to rewrite it completely on the base of my experience with "AM"!
+Just as "AM" was a rewrite of the original AppMan, designed to adopt a structure consistent with Linux standards, AppMan itself became a "fork" of "AM", converted for local use.
+I copied the contents of APP-MANAGER, the main "AM" script, into "appman," changing the app paths and adding a prompt to allow users to customize the destination directory.*

+*Initially, these changes resulted in duplicate work, leading each AppMan version to be released days or weeks later than AM in an attempt to adapt the code for local use.*

+*I had tons of repositories by now, and my workload had increased both on GitHub and in real life.
+I needed to simplify my life, and the best way to do that was to make AppMan and AM as similar as possible... or even one and the same.*

 *A major refactoring effort was then launched, aimed at increasingly narrowing the differences between AM and AppMan.*